GenSec-LEMMING/blurn/README.md

 A list of any other functions you've used after starting a fresh instance of blurn will also help, as will a list of open programs.
 Every step you document that led to your particular problem will go a long way towards successful troubleshooting :D

 You can find me at the GenSec Discord server - Ask Deckard for an invite in the main GH Discord server if you need one.
-Email is only a last resort, please.
+Email is only a last resort unless you encounter a serious bug and can't find a workaround.
+Thanks!